Migrating from Magento to Shopify

 9 Tips & Special Considerations When Migrating from Magento to Shopify

-Even though undertaking a migration to a headless Shopify setup can present its own set of challenges, it also brings a wealth of rewards to the table.
+Even though undertaking a migration to a Shopify setup can present its own set of challenges, it also brings a wealth of rewards to the table.
 This setup offers enhanced performance benefits, combined with superior customization capabilities, making it a tempting avenue to pursue.
 Here are some key considerations and tips you should be aware of based on the experiences of others who have made the switch.

-1. The Right Shopify Plan For You
+2. The Right Shopify Plan For You

 Selecting the appropriate Shopify plan is a crucial step in setting up your online store.
 Each plan offers different features and pricing, so it's important to consider your business needs and budget.
-If your business is migrating to improve scaling support, it may be prudent to choose the Advanced Plan or even consider Shopify Plus ($2,000 per month) if you are pushing high volume.
+If your business is migrating to improve scaling support, it may be prudent to choose the Advanced Plan or even consider Shopify Plus ($2,500 per month) if you are pushing high volume.

-3. Changing URL Redirects to Preserve SEO
+5. URL Redirects to Preserve SEO

 Shopify Dashboard Orders